 Use custom campaigns only for offsite campaigns

-At the end Google Ananlytics will count two sessions from two different sources for the same user.
+In the end, Google Analytics will count two sessions from two different sources for the same user.

 That’s why GA Custom Campaign tracking can only be used for external campaigns.
 Now, after you’ve learned how custom campaigns work and why it’s important to use them, you’re ready to set up your first custom campaign.
-Read my next post to learn how to setup Google Analytic Custom Campaigns in 5 steps.
+Read my next post to learn how to set up Google Analytics Custom Campaigns in 5 steps.